2003–04 FA Cup: Second round proper

 Ties were played over the weekend of 6 December 2003.
 Mansfield's Liam Lawrence showed how interested Championship and premiership clubs were with him by netting a hat trick.
+Step 6 sides Weston-super-Mare, from the Southern League Premier Division, and Hornchurch, from the Isthmian League Premier Division, were the lowest-ranked teams in the round.

 Third round proper

-This round marks the first time First Division and Premier League (top-flight) teams play.
+This round marks the point at which First Division and Premier League (top-flight) teams enter the competition.
 Matches were played on the weekend of Saturday, 3 January 2004, with replays on 13 January and 14 January.
+The draw included three clubs from the Football Conference (Step 5): Telford United, Scarborough and Accrington Stanley.

 Fourth round proper

 Ties played during the weekend of 24 January 2004, with replays on 3 February and 4 February.
+Telford United and Scarborough were again the lowest-ranked teams in the draw and, by this stage, were also the last non-league clubs left in the competition.

 The match between Tottenham Hotspur and Manchester City was particularly notable.
 Tottenham led the match 3–0 at half-time but Manchester City turned the match around in the second half to win 4–3, with Jon Macken scoring the winning goal in the 90th minute.
 This was despite Manchester City having one less player on the pitch during the second half after Joey Barton was red carded during the half-time interval.